-You will experience pain, cramping and bleeding similar to a heavy period.
+You will experience cramping and pain, which can be severe for a short period of time.
 This is how the pregnancy is expelled.
 It is important you have pain medication at home.
-You will be given some medication to take home from the clinic but we advise you have some Ibuprofen or co-codamol available.
+You will be given some medication to take home from the clinic but we advise you have some Ibuprofen or paracetamol available.
 Depending on your medical history and potential allergies, the nurse/midwife will have discussed the best options with you and your first treatment.